 A coiled, thin, long gram negative rod of which there are > 214 serotypes.
 L. interrogans is the most common pathogen, but includes.
 L borgpetersenii, L. inadai, L. kirschneri, L. noguchii, L. sanatarosi, L. weilii.

-In Europe, where they can't do the real deal, they river surf, basically surf on a standing wave.
+In Europe, where they can't do the real deal, they river surf, basically surfing on a standing wave.
 Looks lame.
 But a risk (PubMed).

 It may be a common cause of aseptic meningitis.
 Can grow it on Fletchers media, what ever the hell that is.
 Found, I think, on the Bounty.